How to Make an Embroidered Catnip Toy

 How to Make an Embroidered Cat Nip Toy #MyCatMyMuse #ad

-He approves of Purina Muse® Natural Cat Food.
+Domino approves of Purina Muse® Natural Cat Food.
 It’s made with real fish or poultry and has no artificial flavors, colors or preservatives.
-Domino licked his bowl clean!
+Domino licked his bowl clean and was one happy cat!

 How to Make an Embroidered Cat Nip Toy #MyCatMyMuse #ad